seamlessaccess/SeamlessAccess-web/README.md

 >
 > **If this process is not followed, the site will not build.**

-# How to make a change that you made display on the site
+# The process for making updates

-## Make and check the changes that you are going to make
+1. Make and check the changes that you are going to make. ** Before making and saving changes, it is a good idea to create and use a branch for your changes

-1. Run the pages locally to make sure that they look okay
+2. Run the pages locally to make sure that they look okay

-  * Type `hugo server -D` from the folder where your website files are stored. on the command line to run the website on your computer
+    * Type `hugo server -D` on the command line to run the website on your computer.
+You will need to type this command from the folder where your website files are stored.
-  * Navigate to `http://localhost:1313/learn-hugo/` in your browser to see the site locally. **What you see here is NOT what is currently on the website**
+    * Navigate to `http://localhost:1313/` in your browser to see the site locally. **What you see here is NOT what is currently on the website**
-  * You can make changes in the files and (for most changes) when you save them in your files, the changes will be reflected on your local branch
+    * You can make changes in the files and (for most changes) when you save them in your files, the changes will be reflected on your local branch and in your browser (if hugo is still running.)
+    * to stop your local website from running, type control-C from your keyboard.

-2. When you are satisfied with your additions and changes, make sure that all of your changes have been committed to the master branch.
+3. When you are satisfied with your additions and changes, make sure that all of your changes have been committed to the master branch on Github.
 (It's a great idea to do this from a separate branch, and make a pull commit to contribute these changes to the site.)

+4. Create a pull request from the `Master` branch to the `Live` branch.
+This action will build the static site in Hugo, and run some diagnostics to ensure that the build worked well.
+You will need to wait until all of the checks have completed before doing the next step:

+![readme-images/checks-complete.png]

+5. Once the checks are complete, preview the site by clicking the "details" link on deploy-preview.
+Review all of the pages that you changed, and check all of the links.
+If anything needs to be corrected, make the corrections in the master branch.
+You should be able to see the changes in the deploy preview once the build is complete.

+![readme-images/deploy-preview.png]

+6. Once you're happy with the changes, merge the pull request to push the changes to production.

 # Updating metadata